 Bias vs. Frequency Response

 Bias and acceptable Frequency Response are negative numbers by definition.
 In other words, as frequency drops, the Balancing Authority is expected to contribute MWs to the Interconnection (or take fewer MWs in).
+While this is true, why mention bias when it is not mentioned in any of the requirements, other than a timing to implement it?
+Based on the recent interpretation of BAL-003 and the continued confusion over bias and frequency response, I believe that this discussion provides value here.

 The current BAL-003 has a minimum Bias Setting (in MW/0.1Hz) that is in absolute terms equal to 1% of the Balancing Authority’s projected peak.
 Early researcher noted that the ideal state is where Bias Setting is exactly equal to natural Frequency Response.
 Researchers also noted that over-bias is preferable to under-bias.
 The current –(1% of peak) /0.1Hz floor for Bias Setting is significantly more negative than most Balancing Authorities’ natural frequency response.
-This has led to over-control.
+Again, there is no requirement to set bias to any value so why include this information.
+This has led to over-contro and forced the industry to require too much secondary control resulting in degraded performance and operating cost compared to requiring an appropriate balance of primary and secondary control.

 Bias Floor

-The FRSDT is proposing a gradual transition to bring Bias Settings and natural Frequency Response closer.
-The Frequency Response Standard Field Trial Document describes the application of a smaller floor for Bias setting and how the floor will be modified over time.
+The FRSDT is proposing a gradual transition to bring Bias Settings and natural Frequency Response closer The Frequency Response Standard Field Trial Document describes the application of a smaller floor for Bias setting and how the floor will be modified over time.

 Frequency Response Obligation and Allocation

+An Interconnection Obligation can be discrete determination or risk based – as Outlined below:

 Each Interconnection will have a target contingency protection criteria based either on the largest category 3 event or the largest contingency observed in the last 15 years.
 The protection criteria will include a safety margin to address the fact that frequency response is measured from pre-disturbance to settling frequency (Points A to B) rather than to the minimum frequency (Point C).

+Under development – A risk based method is also being developed as a methodology to establish the Interconnection Frequency Response Obligation which can be represented as a probability function.

+New Adminstrative process:

+In summary – regardless of the method chosen for the FRO – a new adminstrative procedure will document the process to be followed to determine the Interconnection’s FRO – outside of the standard.
+The new administrative process is needed to central perform the calculation(s) and follow the next step of allocation to the BA